janrembold/next-fullstack/README.md

 ## Features

--   **Next.js:** A React framework for building fast and scalable web applications.
+-   **Next.js App Router:** A React framework for building fast and scalable web applications.
--   **Server Actions:** Enables server-side logic and API routes seamlessly integrated with your Next.js app.
--   **AuthJS and Auth0:** A robust authentication setup for secure user authentication and authorization.
+-   **Auth0:** A robust authentication setup for secure user authentication and authorization.
 -   **Prisma:** A modern database toolkit for TypeScript and Node.js, simplifying database access and management.
 -   **Zod:** A TypeScript-first schema declaration and validation library for runtime safety.
 -   **React Hook Form:** An efficient library for managing forms in React applications.
+-   **Mantine UI Library:** Accessible fully featured React component library
 -   **PDF-LIB:** Create and modify PDF documents

 ## Getting Started